 Photovoltaic System (PV Systems) come in many shapes and sizes, and they consist of solar panels, inverters, batteries, and monitoring equipment.
 There are of course many different ways to implement the various components.
 Understanding the energy usage in your business or home will allow you to custom design a solar photovoltaic system to suit your exact business or home requirements.
 JM Solar uses many tools as required to assist you to custom design the best solution for your needs.
 Based in Midrand, we are able to supply solutions to Johannesburg, Sandton and Pretoria.

 1) Start by asking JM Solar Solutions for an Energy Audit.
-The energy audit will allow a detailed look at your home or business energy consumption to understand your Energy Usage Profile.
+The energy audit is the window to allow a detailed look at your home or business energy consumption to gain an understanding of your Energy Usage Profile.
 You need to understand your day time usage as well as night time usage.

-Step 1 is to look at the times of the day you can best make use of to reduce your energy costs, the best is to use power (if possible) at "better" times.
+Step 1 is to look at the times of the day you can best make use of the blazing sun to reduce your energy costs, the best is to use power (if possible) at "better" times.
 Certainly, if you are considering a Photovoltaic system, then your goal should be to shift as much energy consumption to the daytime as possible.
 There are perhaps 5.5 hours of good production time available - the more you can utilize these times the better.
-Photovoltaic systems are powered by the FREE energy harvested from the sun and are designed to reduce your energy costs as well as provide backup power in the case of a power outage.
+Photovoltaic systems are powered by the FREE energy harvested from the sun and are designed to reduce your energy costs (Grid Tie) as well as provide backup power in the case of a power outage (Hybrid System).

 Step 2 is to decide your priorities.
-Cost Reduction for energy costs, or energy backup or BOTH.
+Cost Reduction, or Energy Backup or BOTH.
 If Cost Reduction is your priority, you may consider installing a Grid Tied Photovoltaic System.
-You will need Photovoltaic Panels on your roof and a Grid Tie Inverter, which should be installed in an appropriate position.
+You will need Photovoltaic Panels installed on your roof and a Grid Tie Inverter, which should be installed in an appropriate position preferably near your main DB Board.
 The DC current generated by the panels will be changed by the inverter into AC Current, which you will "Tie" to the "Grid".
-Power generated by the panels will power your house during daytime hours and will reduce your energy consumed from your Municipal supply.
+Power generated by the panels will power your house during daytime hours and will reduce the energy consumed from your Municipal supply.
 A properly sized and designed Grid Tie System will optimise your Solar Energy usage and maximise your savings.

 Grid Tied Photovoltaic systems can range in size from a couple of panels to 100's of them.
-A small entry level Grid Tie may cost a few R10's of thousands to R100's of thousands.
-JM Solar is an expert solar energy consultant and can advise you in this regard.
+A small entry level Grid Tie may cost a few R10's of thousands and range up to several R100's of thousands for a large system.
+JM Solar is an expert experienced solar energy consultant and can advise you in this regard.

 The disadvantage of a Grid Tie system is that you will lose ALL power if the grid goes down.